Categorifying computable reducibilities: Introduction

 We then focus on the notion of Weihrauch reducibility (and its strong version) from a categorical perspective.
-Following the same line, we start our analysis by defining a doctrine abstracting the ordinary notion of Weihrauch reducibility, and then we prove that this doctrine can be obtained as the pure existential completion of a more basic doctrine.
-The crucial difference between this setting and the previous one regards the base category of the doctrine we have to consider.
+Following along the same lines, we start our analysis by defining a doctrine abstracting the ordinary notion of Weihrauch reducibility, and then we prove that this doctrine can be obtained as the pure existential completion of a more basic doctrine.
+The crucial difference between this setting and the previous one concerns the base category of the doctrine we consider.
 Indeed, while for Medvedev and Muchnik reducibility, the base category of the doctrines is the category $\set$ of sets and functions, for Weihrauch we will use the category $\PcaCat (\pca{A},\pca{A}')$ whose objects are subsets of the PCA $\pca{A}$, and whose morphisms are computable functions.
 This change of perspective is necessary to fully abstract the details of a Weihrauch reduction (in particular, it captures the role of the \emph{forward functional}).

-The last part of our work is devoted to studying Weihrauch reducibility in the more general context of partial multi-valued functions on represented spaces, which is a quite common setting for people working in computable analysis.
+The last part of our work is devoted to studying Weihrauch reducibility in the more general context of partial multi-valued functions on represented spaces, a common setting for people working in computable analysis.
 However, the problem of generalizing our previous approach to this setting is non-trivial.
-The main problem is that the ordinary notion of category of \emph{assemblies} $\Assemblies(\pca{A},\pca{A}')$ and of \emph{modest sets} $\Modest(\pca{A},\pca{A}')$, often used in categorical logic when reasoning about represented spaces, are not able to properly support the required properties of the forward functional in Weihrauch reducibility.
-In particular, the main problem is not the notion of assembly or modest sets themself, but the notion of \emph{morphism} of assemblies.